mudassir-ahmed/vim-workshop/06-questions.md

 ## Any questions?
 - **Ask away!**
-- If we didn't have to answer them, you can contact me via the slack channel for this hackathon or reach out to me on LinkedIn.
+- If we didn't have time to answer them, you can contact me via the slack channel for this hackathon (workshop) or reach out to me through the event organisers, LinkedIn or GitHub.